QzhStarkInternational/Sequence_Alignment/README.md

 ### Steps need to implement:

--Implement an first and secondary hash table to store the starting
-          position of each 20bp Kmer in the reference list, the data is read from the input file.
+- Implement an first and secondary hash table to store the starting position of each 20bp Kmer in the reference list, the data is read from the input file.

--Read the character from the NGS file and find the match key in the
-          table, store the starting position of reference and starting position of NGS to the query.
+- Read the character from the NGS file and find the match key in the table, store the starting position of reference and starting position of NGS to the query.

--Use the priority queue to store the queries and implement the graph
-          which crafts the starting and ending position of the relative position that mapping from the NGS to the reference.
+- Use the priority queue to store the queries and implement the graph which crafts the starting and ending position of the relative position that mapping from the NGS to the reference.